 Top 10 Engrossing Movies Like The Maze Runner That'll Keep You Guessing Till the End

-Thanks to the success of movies like The Hunger Games, YA novel adaptations are pretty popular among people these days.
+Thanks to the success of films like The Hunger Games, YA novel adaptations are pretty popular among people these days.
 Based on the novel of the same name, The Maze Runner is the latest movie to join the craze.

 Directed by Wes Ball, the story follows Thomas, a teenager who wakes up in an elevator with no previous memory.
 Stuck in a deadly maze with a few other teenagers, he must think of something very quickly.